marcos-diazg/bimm143_S23/schedule.md

 You may wish to consult the scoring rubric at the end of the above linked project description and the [**example report**]({{ site.baseurl }}/class-material/Find_A_Gene_Project_Example.pdf){:.no-push-state} for format and content guidance.

-- Your responses to questions Q1-Q4 are due **Friday Feb 4th** (02/04/22) at 12pm San Diego time.
+- Your responses to questions Q1-Q4 are due **in two weeks** time.

-- The complete assignment, including responses to all questions, is due **Friday March 11th** (03/11/22) at 12pm San Diego time.
+- The complete assignment, including responses to all questions, is due **Friday of week 10** at 12pm San Diego time.

 - In both instances your PDF format report should be submitted to GradeScope.
 Late responses will not be accepted under any circumstances.